SoumenDas0123/Face_detection_with_OpenCV/README.md

 cascadeClassifier.detectMultiScale(image, faceDetections, scaleFactor, minNeighbors, flags, minSize, maxSize)

 1.) **scaleFactor**:
-	Since some faces may be closer to the camera, they would appear bigger than other faces in the background, the scale factor compensates for this specifying how much the image size is reduced at each image scale.  return The model has a fixed size defined during training: in the haarcascade_frontalface_default.xml.xml file By rescaling the input image, you can resize a larger face to a smaller one,making it detectable by the algorithm
+		Since some faces may be closer to the camera, they would appear bigger than other faces in the background, the scale factor compensates for this specifying how much the image size is reduced at each image scale.
+	The model has a fixed size defined during training: in the haarcascade_frontalface_default.xml.xml file
+	By rescaling the input image, you can resize a larger face to a smaller one,making it detectable by the algorithm.
 	Value: 1.1 - 1.4
 			Small -> algorithm will be slow since it is more thorough High -> faster detection with the risk of missing some faces altogether